Hoybaby/React-Memories-Share/README.md

 After having a two of the CRUD operations already in place, I wanted to create an update function which would be `updatePost`.
 I would need to retrieve the ID from the mongoose database which I need to check if the ID is valid or in the database.
 TO do this I will use an if statement with a find method.
 If it is not there, it will return a status error with a message otherwise a new variable will be created with that PostMessage model.
 Then it will response be a json of that `updatedPost`;

------Navbar------

-I wanted to make the Navbar feature that I created early to be in its seperate component.
-I cut and pasted the code into a new folder style so it can be organized and clean.
-I added a little different styles which at first created some issues because I wasn't importing the styles correctly.
-The navbar will hold features for the JWT that will be created for authorization.
-For the title, I used a `component={Link}` to redirect the user to the homepage when we make a form for a login.
-Every Link needs to have a `to=''`.

 ## Roadmap